- SecureHastings is the College’s wireless network and extends to most student study areas.

 OneDrive is a cloud-based file syncing service that replicates files, in real-time, among multiple digital devices, as well as in the cloud.
-This means that any files in your OneDrive folder get automatically synchronized to all devices where OneDrive is installed and configured with your UC Hastings credentials.
+This means that any files in your OneDrive folder get automatically synchronized to all devices where OneDrive is installed and configured with your UC Law SF credentials.
 This is a great way to simplify how you access files, as well as increase data integrity because the files live in multiple places.
-Consult our OneDrive page for more information on how to install.
+Consult our OneDrive Sharknet page for more information on how to install.

 If you are a Faculty or Staff member and require special software packages, please contact the HelpDesk.